 Are you confused about the value and use of hashtags for business?
 I am crazy about their simplicity and power and I use them every day.
 Hashtags help people to find posts about the topics that interest them.
 Your brand can use them to connect with your target audience.
 You may even be able to take your social media content to the next level.

 Hashtags connect your brand with others who are speaking about the same topic.
 When people search using a common hashtag, they will see the tagged content that addresses the same topic.
 For example, I often utilize #socialmedia in my posts.
 Others who follow or search for #socialmedia will see my tagged content.
-If you use hashtags, you will expose your content to a wider audience, leading to conversations and additional connections with your brand’s audience.
+If you use hashtags, you will expose your content to a wider audience.
+Nice, right?
+This may lead to conversations and additional connections with your brand’s audience.

 Your business is on social media so you can grow brand awareness and connect with others, right?
 If that is a given, consider that you can use hashtags to expand the number of people who see your content.
-That alone is a good argument for using them.
-Also, they can help you to discover others who are talking about the topics that impact your business.
+That alone is a good argument for using hashtags.
+Also, hashtags can help you to discover others who are talking about the topics that impact your business.
 Connecting with them may be of value to your brand.
 Even if your business is already active in the social space, you can improve results by simply adding relevant hashtags to your posts.

 There are many ways that businesses can take advantage of hashtags.

-Try finding relevant content via search.
-For example, a manufacturer of weed barriers can enter #garden in the Facebook search bar to discover many posts that relate to their business, including this nice post from House & Garden Design Magazine on Facebook because it includes the hashtag #garden.
+Let’s try finding relevant content via search.
+For example, a landscape architect can enter #garden in the Facebook search bar to discover many posts that relate to their business.
+For instance, they may find this nice post from House & Garden Design Magazine on Facebook because it includes the hashtag #garden.

 You can also create your own optimized posts.
 Some platforms, like Twitter and Instagram, are naturals for hashtags – your brand will see results immediately.
 Place the number symbol in front of the word or string of words (no spaces in between words!) to create a hashtag in your post.
 Be sure to use terms that actually relate to what you are discussing.
 Take advantage of seasonal topics, like holidays.
-Seasonal topics apply to so many people and they are shared by a large number of people.
+Seasonal topics apply to so many people and they are shared by a large audience.
 For example, a manufacturer of ornaments may get Christmas shoppers to take notice of their products by using #ChristmasDecor or #ChristmasTree.
-Do the research to see what tags are trending.
+Do the research to see what tags are trending or evergreen.

 Businesses choose hashtags that benefit their brands, campaigns, and relationships.
 Are you creating a social media campaign?
-You might want to do a little research around your brand’s chosen topic to see which hashtags are being used.
-Spend time looking for hashtags that are used in your industry.
-For instance, physicians will find #doctor, #health, #healthcare, and #HealthyAging are common tags in the healthcare industry.
+You might want to do a little research around your brand’s chosen topic to see which hashtags are already being used.
+Spend time looking for hashtags that are commonly used in your industry.
+For instance, physicians will find #doctor, #health, #healthcare, and #HealthyAging are common hashtags in the healthcare industry.

 If you want to converse with people in a specific geographic area, hashtags are a great way to connect.
 Check Twitter to see what is trending in your area.
 You can even search by city.
 Last summer, the music festival #lollapalooza was in Chicago.
-Promoters, attendees, vendors and media used the hashtag to connect.
+Promoters, attendees, vendors and media used the event hashtag to connect.
 Before attending a trade show, find out the event hashtag and use it in your communications to connect with others who will attend the event.

 Other hashtags like #mondaymotivation are popular throughout the US.
 General hashtags like this may not focus the conversation sufficiently, but that may be okay for your purposes.
 Go ahead and play with it – it’s fun to experiment with hashtags to see what works.